Immigration to Portugal: Retornados, return migration and first immigrant communities: 1954–1986

 In the second half of the 1980s, immigration by people of African descent became noticeable, attracted by Portuguese economic growth and the worsening of conditions in Angola and Mozambique due to continuing civil wars.
-One of the primary settlement areas for Black communities in Portugal, especially from Cape Verde, were the lands north of Lisbon, Benfica, Amadora, and Odivelas.
+One of the primary settlement areas for Black communities in Portugal, especially from Cape Verde, were the lands on the northern side of the Lisbon metropolitan area.
 Starting from the 1970s, clandestine neighborhoods (bairros clandestinos) emerged there, often lacking basic services and plagued by crime.
 From 1993 onwards, with Portugal's slum eradication program, many people were provided with alternative public housing and, despite initial discrimination, found success.